Hernia Mesh Failure

 Rejection

-The body rejects the mesh, aggravating the immune system and causing flu-like symptoms.
+The body rejects the mesh, triggering an immune response and causing flu-like symptoms.

 Shrinkage

-The mesh shrinks, pulling tissues it’s attached to and causing chronic pain.
+The mesh shrinks, pulling the tissues it’s attached to and causing chronic pain.

 To solve serious hernia mesh issues, doctors must remove the mesh or repair damaged tissues.